KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-Jast by jalibu](https://github.com/jalibu/MMM-Jast)

-1. Recommendation: `FUNDING.yml`: Use official file extension `.yaml` instead of `.yml` [See here](https://yaml.org/faq.html).
-2. Recommendation: Found `npm run` in file `README.md`: Replace it with `node --run`.
+1. Recommendation: Found `npm run` in file `README.md`: Replace it with `node --run`.
 This is a more modern way to run scripts, without the need for npm.
-3. Recommendation: The README seems not to have an update section (like `## Update`).
+2. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-4. Recommendation: Found `npm run` in file `package.json`: Replace it with `node --run`.
+3. Recommendation: Found `npm run` in file `package.json`: Replace it with `node --run`.
 This is a more modern way to run scripts, without the need for npm.
-5. Recommendation: Found `eslint .` in file `package.json`: The period at the end of the command is not necessary since v9.
+4. Recommendation: Found `eslint .` in file `package.json`: The period at the end of the command is not necessary since v9.
 It is recommended to remove it.
-6. Recommendation: Found `eslint --fix .` in file `package.json`: The period at the end of the command is not necessary since v9.
+5. Recommendation: Found `eslint --fix .` in file `package.json`: The period at the end of the command is not necessary since v9.
 It is recommended to remove it.
-7. Deprecated: Found `rollup-plugin-banner` in file `package.json`: Replace it with built-in banner.
+6. Deprecated: Found `rollup-plugin-banner` in file `package.json`: Replace it with built-in banner.
-8. Recommendation: There is no CHANGELOG file.
+7. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-9. Recommendation: There is no CODE_OF_CONDUCT file.
+8. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-10. Recommendation: There is no dependabot configuration file.
+9. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-11. Recommendation: Replace eslintrc by new flat config.
+10. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-Jeedom by prysme01](https://github.com/prysme01/MMM-Jeedom)